pyrogram/pyrogram/docs/source/intro/quickstart.rst

 That was just a quick overview.
 In the next few pages of the introduction, we'll take a much more in-depth look of what we have just done above.

-If you are feeling eager to continue you can take a shortcut to :doc:`Invoking Methods <../start/invoking>` and come back later to learn some more details.
+If you are feeling eager to continue you can take a shortcut to :doc:`../start/invoking` and come back later to learn some more details.

 .. _community: https://t.me/Pyrogram